Skip to content

 This is the turn, and it’s worth slowing down for.
 Most gut tests sequence DNA — they tell you which microbes are present.
 Viome sequences RNA, the molecules microbes produce when a gene is switched on.
 That’s the difference between a guest list and a recording of what everyone at the party is actually doing.

 Metatranscriptomics measures active gene expression — what your microbes are producing right now, not just what they could theoretically produce.
+That distinction is independently established: in the human gut, RNA-level activity does not simply track DNA abundance, with a substantial share of microbial transcripts regulated up or down relative to what the genome alone would predict.
+One caveat about sourcing, though — the methods paper most often cited for Viome’s particular implementation was written by Viome’s own scientists and describes the company’s platform; it is not independent validation of it.
 A species can be present and dormant; its DNA says “capable,” its RNA says “currently active.”
 That distinction is the whole reason a functional read can outperform a presence read: it shows whether your microbiome is, at this moment, generating beneficial compounds like butyrate (a short-chain fatty acid that feeds the gut lining) or less welcome by-products like certain sulphides.

 The honest caveat: RNA degrades fast, which is why Viome ships a preservative to stabilise the sample, and why a single test captures one moment rather than a fixed truth.
 It’s a snapshot of a moving system — useful, but a snapshot.